Go Directly to Application

 YES!
-Our Free Choice CSA Declining Balance Cards are the perfect way for you to support our farm while still getting the produce you want in the quantities you need.
+Our Free Choice CSA Declining Balance Share is the perfect way for you to support our farm while still getting the produce you want in the quantities you need.
 You will receive $265 in veggie credits for your one-time payment of $250.
 Your credits can be used at the farm stand and special events for our entire growing season.
 Going away for 3 weeks?
 No problem!
 Having a summer bash and need lots of farm goodies?
 You can use your cards for that!
-You can ‘split’ your Declining Balance Share as well – with co-workers, or an elderly parent so they don’t have to carry cash but can still buy healthy foods, or with a college student who could use a little encouragement to eat fresh veggies.
 You will also receive The FarmGirl’s e-newsletter every week.
-Declining Balance punch cards are a terrific value and may be used until 12/31/17.
+Declining Balance cards are a terrific value and may be used until 12/31/18.

 Does farm-fresh food REALLY taste better?

 It sure does!
 We harvest our crops when they are ripe and ready and full of flavor.
-We are harvesting for our customers, not for shipping long distances, so we can pick the veggies that are perfect right now and you’ll get them within a day or two.
+We harvest for our customers, not for shipping long distances, so we can pick the veggies that are perfect right now and you’ll get them within a day or two.
+All of the products in your farm share are sourced directly from our fields.
 Not only do they taste better, but our veggies will last longer, too!
 Farm shares offer an excellent value.

 Kids and adults alike can truly tell the difference between Farmer Sonny’s veggies and those from the supermarket.
 You will be amazed by the wonderful dishes you can create with your farm share, and if you happen upon something you are unsure of, The FarmGirl will help you with recipes and serving ideas.
 Your fellow CSA members are also valuable resources and are always willing to share their own tips for using up their weekly box.